MaseChen/MAIE5531-S2026---GEN-AI-and-LLM/assignment2/README.md

 ### 0. (5 Points) Data download
 - Run `./download_data.sh` from the repo root to fetch both Common Crawl files (WARC/WET/WAT) and the BabyLM datasets.
+  - `./download_data.sh` may not work.
+Try `bash download_data.sh`.
+If some of the commands do not work or generate errors, please look into the `download_data.sh` file and find the specific commands, then look for ways to resolve the issue.
 - The script writes CC files into `data_preprocess/` and BabyLM into `llama_training/`.

 ### 1. (15 points) Part 1 — Data preprocessing (data_preprocess/)